devhelpr/code-flow-canvas/README.md

 - after installing a new dependency and the typescript definitions are not found, run the following command in vs.code:
     >TypeScript: Restart TS Server

+## poc's

+- have a button "create node type" which :
+    - opens a modal with a raw textarea editor and title input
+    - you can input markup with expressions in it
+    - after pressing "save" a button is added to the toolbar .. create [title]
+    - when you click the button ... the node with that markup is created on the canvas with a random position
+    - next: each variable that is called within an expression is added as a input connection to the node (in a first attempt these could be edited via a settings modal that you can open after selecting the node)
+    - show the output of the expression in the node
+    - next: control the output of node
+    - next: define signals within expressions and output these from the node?